aleksdags/lets-play/docs/TryHackMe/WebOSINT.md

 On what date did was the site first captured by the internet archive?
 (MM/DD/YY format)

-Ans: 06/01/97
+Answer: 06/01/97

 ![](../screenshots/WebOSINT/webosint_screenshot_015.png)

 What is the first sentence of the first body paragraph from the final capture of 2001?

-Ans: After years of great online gaming, it’s time to say good-bye.
+Answer: After years of great online gaming, it’s time to say good-bye.

 ![](../screenshots/WebOSINT/webosint_screenshot_016.png)

 Using your search engine skills, what was the name of the company that was responsible for the original version of the site?

-Ans: Segasoft
+Answer: Segasoft

 ![](../screenshots/WebOSINT/webosint_screenshot_017.png)

 What does the first header on the site on the last capture of 2010 say?

-Ans: Heat.net – Heating and Cooling
+Answer: Heat.net – Heating and Cooling

 ![](../screenshots/WebOSINT/webosint_screenshot_018.png)
 # Task 6  Taking A Peek Under The Hood Of A Website